ravivyas84/nextjs-blog/posts/moving-to-nextjs-vercel.md

 ---

-I have been tinkering around with a lot of Front end franeworks recently, and the best way to learn them is to build/rebuild your own blog.
+I have been tinkering around with a lot of Frontend frameworks recently, and the best way to learn them is to build/rebuild your own blog.

 As a part of that process, this website is now powered by NextJS and is running on Vercel.
 The combo does a lot of heavy lifting wrt performance and best practices.
 I don't want to be the one keep track and enforcing best practices.